Pmorwin/221010/Java Notes/JavaTopics.md

             // potato isn't visible here

         }
         ```

 ## Class/Object/Constructor Relationship
 - Classes are the blueprints to your Objects
 - Objects are the embodiment of the class
     - A tangible representation of the class
     - There are lots of dogs, but only 1 buster
 - Constructors **ACTUALLY** create the object
     - We can customize our construtors to meet our needs
     - All classes have a no-args automaticall
     - If you create another constructor, you will have to manually add the no-args, because it is deleted
+    - Constructors can **ONLY** deal with variables that exist in the class itself